Mkenyaa/Mkenyaa/README.md

 # Hi there, I'm Alex Wambugu G. 👋

-I'm a professional data scientist with a passion for machine learning, APIs, artificial intelligence, and data science.
-Currently, I'm focused on honing my skills in the field of data science, leveraging Python as my primary programming language.
+I'm a professional Data Scientist with a passion for machine learning, Artificial Intelligence, and Data Science.
+Currently, I'm focused on honing my skills in the field of Data Science, leveraging Python as my primary programming language.

 ## About Me